TUT888/SpendWise/README.md

 The system is built with a MongoDB database, modular microservices containerized via Docker, and deployed on Google Cloud using CI/CD pipelines.

+The project is configured CI/CD with GitHub Actions, any update on main branch will automatically trigger the test, build new image and push to Docker Hub (GKE deployment is disabled due to limited permission of GCP account).

 # Table of Contents
 - [About the project](#about-the-project)
 - [Containerization](#containerization)